 If you are interested in working or studying in China or in applying for a Confucius Institute Scholarship in the future, then HSK, the Chinese Proficiency Certificate, is of interest to you.

 Prior to each exam diet the Institute will run a free workshop to introduce candidates to the exam format and strictures.
 It is highly recommended that all first time candidates attend this workshop.
-For the next exam on 2 Dec 2017 the workshop will take place on Saturday 18 Nov 2017.
-Registered candidates will be sent information about the workshop in advance.

 Online or Offline?